mzakariaCERN/FunWithR/2_NB/NB_SpamFilter.md

 sms_corpus_clean <- tm_map(sms_corpus_clean, removePunctuation)
 ```

-Notice that this function will join words that have punctuation marks between them without any space.
-Ex: "Hi...Hi" will become "HiHi" To fix this we can create a function like
+Notice that this function will join words that have punctuation marks
+between them without any space.
+Ex: “Hi…Hi” will become “HiHi” To fix
+this we can create a function like

 ``` r
 replacePunctuation <- function(x){gsub("[[:punct:]]", " ", x)}